tflori/angular-translator/docs/dynamize.md

+---
+layout: default
+title: Dynamic Translations
+permalink: /dynamize.html
+---
+{% raw %}
-# Dynamize your translation with params
+# Make your translations dynamic

 On every way (Component, Pipe and Service) you can give the translation params to make it dynamic.
 These params can then be used in your translations.